 A 2014 study, published in the New England Journal of Medicine, tested sodium consumption in more than 100,000 people in 18 countries.
 The study found that the healthy range for salt consumption was between 3,000 and 5,000 mg./day.
 The amount of salt Americans eat per day is on the low end of this range.
 Consuming insufficient amounts of salt can lead to the development of insulin resistance, diabetes, cardiovascular failure, dehydration, unsteadiness, loss of cognition and death.

-We are led to believe that we are eating more salt than ever before, but this is also false.
+One misconception is that we are eating more salt than ever before, but this is false.
 Military records from the early 1800s up to WWII, and before the widespread advent of refrigeration, show that the average soldier was consuming between 6,000 and 6,800 mg./day of sodium.
 We eat about half of that today and that number has remained consistent since WWII.
 The advent of refrigeration meant that we could preserve food with less salt, but salt remains a critical ingredient.

 Dr. Alderman, who is also the editor of the American Journal of Hypertension and former president of the American Society of Hypertension, has repeatedly cited his concern that a population-wide sodium reduction campaign could have unintended consequences.
-“They want to do an experiment on a whole population without a good control.”
 More research is needed on total health outcomes before taking such a drastic step.
+“They want to do an experiment on a whole population without a good control,” he said.